japila-books/spark-sql-internals/docs/spark-sql-CodegenContext.md

 `subexpressionEliminationForWholeStageCodegen`...FIXME

-NOTE: `subexpressionEliminationForWholeStageCodegen` is used exclusively when `HashAggregateExec` is requested to link:spark-sql-SparkPlan-HashAggregateExec.adoc#doConsume[generate a Java source code for whole-stage consume path] (link:spark-sql-SparkPlan-HashAggregateExec.adoc#doConsumeWithKeys[with grouping keys] or link:spark-sql-SparkPlan-HashAggregateExec.adoc#doConsumeWithoutKeys[not]).
+NOTE: `subexpressionEliminationForWholeStageCodegen` is used exclusively when `HashAggregateExec` is requested to spark-sql-SparkPlan-HashAggregateExec.md#doConsume[generate a Java source code for whole-stage consume path] (link:spark-sql-SparkPlan-HashAggregateExec.md#doConsumeWithKeys[with grouping keys] or spark-sql-SparkPlan-HashAggregateExec.md#doConsumeWithoutKeys[not]).

 === [[addNewFunction]] Adding Function to Generated Class -- `addNewFunction` Method